celawson87/reverseEcology/README.md

     * betweenTribeANI - summary of max and min ANI of samples from different tribes
     * withinTribeANI - summary of max and min ANI of samples from same tribe

+##### ProcessedModelFiles
-ProcessedModelFiles - Processed versions of reconstructions, including mass- and charge-balanced SBML files and graph representationsl.
+Processed versions of reconstructions, including mass- and charge-balanced SBML files and graph representationsl.

+##### RawModelFiles
-RawModelFiles - Contains raw output from KBase.
+Contains raw output from KBase.
 Each folder contains the reconstruction for a single genome.
-To construct a complete and valid SBML file, three files are required:
+To construct a complete and valid SBML file from models built using the deprecated IRIS interface, three files are required:

 * AAA023D18.xml - SBML reconstruction from KBase
 * AAA023D18.txt - Text format reconstruction from KBase
 * AAA023D18Annotation.txt - KBase annotation of the contigs.

+To construct a complete and valid SBML file from models built using the deprecated Narrative interface, three files are required:

+* AAA027E14.xml - SBML reconstruction from KBase
+* AAA027E14Compounds.tsv - Text format reconstruction from KBase
+* AAA027E14Reactions.tsv  - Text format reconstruction from KBase

+##### excludedSamples
+Raw and processed model files for genomes which have been excluded from this analysis.

+##### DataSummaries
+Summary statistics about genome-scale network reconstructions, metabolic network (di)graphs and (di)graph representations.
+Results of reverse ecology computations, such as seed sets and competition scores.
+Contains a 'MergedData' subfolder containing the same information for merged reconstructions (e.g., of tribes).
+These data are not tracked, as they are re-generated each time the pipeline is run.

+##### MergedData
+Summary statistics about genome-scale network reconstructions, metabolic network (di)graphs and (di)graph representations.
+These data are not tracked, as they are re-generated each time the pipeline is run.

 #### Code Folders

-iPython Notebook - iPython notebook summary of the project
+iPython Notebook - iPython notebook summaries of the project
+* ReverseEcology - master workflow for computing reverse ecology metrics.
+* pairwiseANI - ANI- and coverage-based criteria for identifying tribes.
+Analysis of which partially-classified GFMs can be merged into tribes.
+* mergingGenomes - workflow for for merging network graphs of individual genomes into tribes.

 Matlab - Codes for processing initial reconstructions from KBase.